Moroccan journalist denies charges of illegal abortion

-RABAT, Morocco (AP) - A Moroccan journalist appeared on Monday in a packed courtroom on charges that she had an illegal abortion after becoming pregnant while single.
+RABAT, Morocco (AP) - A judge ruled that a Moroccan journalist remain in custody after she appeared Monday in a packed courtroom on charges that she had an illegal abortion after becoming pregnant while single.

 The case has gained attention among journalists and rights groups.